cagaray/edubot/README.md

 The model is already trained (8,000 steps to achieve perplexity of 17) and can be tested with the script _chat.py_.

 ### utils
 This folder contains functions that are used across all scripts (reading data, generate question lists, etc.).
+Please edit the appropiate paths to the data files and the file names.

 ## Dataset
 All of our work was made with a private dataset of questions and answers for several MOOC courses from edX.
 This data is not included and in order to run these scripts there should be added in a folder named _data_ on the root of the project.